-- (1) If a Contested Case Hearing is chosen, the procedures set forth in OAR Chapter 573, Division 30, is followed. - (2) If a Grievance Committee is chosen to adjudicate the case, the Grievance Officer shall give copies of the written request to the disputants, to the immediate supervisor of the faculty member or the administrator involved, and to the Chairperson of the Student Affairs Committee who empanels a Grievance Committee to review the request. - (3) The Grievance Committee is composed of five members: - (a) An administrator; - (b) Two faculty members on full-time teaching assignments, one required to be in the same academic school as the grievant; and - (c) Two students, one of which is from the same academic school as the grievant. - (4) Each disputant has the right to one pre-emptory challenge of a Committee member.
-Each disputant shall also have the right to challenge an unlimited number of Committee members for cause.
-Any challenge for cause is referred to the student/faculty Hearing Board for disposition. - (5) The Grievance Officer or other designee of the Vice President for Student Affairs is present at the hearing and ensures that procedures for Grievance Hearings, as set forth in this document, are followed.
-The designee shall not give testimony nor be present during the Committee's final deliberations. - (6) If the Grievance Committee decides, upon reading the grievance, that a hearing is warranted, it shall empanel itself and shall select from among its group a chairperson and a recording secretary.
-The chairperson and a representative from the Office of the Vice President for Student Affairs shall conduct a hearing as follows: - (a) Presentation of student testimony, witnesses, and exhibits; - (b) Questions to the student and witnesses from the faculty member or administrator; - (c) Presentation of faculty member/administrator testimony, witnesses, and exhibits; - (d) Questions to the faculty member/administrator and witnesses from the student; - (e) Questions at any reasonable time to the disputants and witnesses from Committee members; - (f) Closing statements from the faculty member/administrator; and - (g) Closing statements from the student. - (7) After hearing the case, the Grievance Committee shall deliberate and submit its decision and rationale in writing to the disputants, the Grievance Officer, and the chairperson of the Student Affairs Committee within five academic days from the time the closing arguments of the hearing are completed.
-Either disputant may appeal the Grievance Committee's decision. - (8) Tape recordings and other records of the hearing shall be the responsibility of the Grievance Officer and shall be kept for at least one year. - (9) Either disputant has a right to request a rehearing based on evidence not known at the time of the previous hearing of the case.
-A written request for a rehearing along with the new evidence must be presented to the original hearing committee within five academic days from the time the new evidence is discovered.
-New evidence shall not be accepted as a basis for a rehearing after thirty days have elapsed from the announcement of the Grievance Committee's original decision.

-- (10) The decision of the Grievance Committee may be appealed by either disputant.
-Appeals must be submitted to the Vice President for Student Affairs within five academic days from the announcement of the decision and rationale of the Grievance Committee.
-The Vice President shall notify the Student Affairs Committee chairperson to empanel the Student Affairs Appeal Board who shall decide if it will hear the appeal based on one or more of the following criteria: - (a) The original hearing was not conducted according to appropriate procedures set forth in this document; - (b) The decision was not supported by clear and convincing evidence. - (11) If the Appeals Committee hears an appeal, it shall submit its findings to the President of the University within three academic days from the time a decision is reached.
-The President reviews the findings of the Board and makes the decision.
-The final decision shall take effect five academic days after it is announced by the President.
+- (1) If a Grievance Committee is chosen, it shall include five members: - (a) An administrator; - (b) Two faculty members on full-time teaching assignments, one required to be in the academic school where the grievance originated: - (c) Two students, one of which is from the same academic school as the student filing the grievance. - (2) The composition of the committee shall be agreeable to both parties. - (3) The Grievance Officer or designee shall be present at the hearing to ensure the procedures are followed and shall not give testimony nor take part in final deliberations. - (4) The committee shall choose a chairperson and recording secretary.
+If the Grievance Committee decides after reading the grievance that a hearing is not warranted, their reasoning shall be written and submitted to the Vice President for Student Affairs, who will notify the student and the Grievance Officer.
+If the committee decides a hearing is warranted, the chairperson and a representative from the Office of Student Affairs shall conduct a hearing as follows: - (a) Presentation of student testimony (witnesses and exhibits, if any); - (b) Questions to the student and witnesses from committee or faculty member/administrator; - (c) Presentation of faculty member/administrator testimony (witnesses and exhibits, if any); - (d) Questions to the faculty member/administrator and witnesses from the committee or student; - (e) Closing statement from the faculty member/administrator; and - (f) Closing statements from the student. - (5) After the hearing, the Grievance Committee shall deliberate and submit its decision and rationale in writing to the student, the faculty/administrator, and the Grievance Officer within five academic days of the completion of the hearing. - (6) Tape recordings and other records of the hearing shall be the responsibility of the Grievance Officer and shall be kept for at least one year. - (7) Either side may appeal the decision of the Grievance Committee.
+The appeal must be submitted to the Vice President for Student Affairs within five academic days of the receipt of the decision.
+The appeal should indicate whether the person chooses an appeals board or the President to consider the appeal.
+If an appeals board is chosen, the Vice President shall convene a board from the members of the Student Affairs committee. - (8) There are two bases for an appeal: - (a) The original hearing was not conducted according to appropriate procedures set forth in this document; - (b) The decision was not supported by clear and convincing evidence or new evidence has surfaced. - (9) An appeals board shall include two faculty, two students, and the Vice President for Student Affairs.
+Whether the President or the board is chosen by the person appealing, records of the hearing shall be considered within 10 academic days of receipt of the appeal.
+The board/President may request the presence of both sides.
+The results may be: no basis found for an appeal or the original decision is upheld; or a different decision is reached.
+This appeal is final.

 Stat.
-Auth.: ORS 315 & ORS 351 Stats.
-Implemented: ORS 351.070 & OAR 580-015 Hist: SOSC 1-1981, f.
+Auth.: ORS Ch.
+315 & 351

+Hist: SOSC 1-1981, f.
 1-8-81, ef.
 1-12-81; SOSC 7-1985, f. & ef.
+6-19-85; SOU

-6-19-85; SOU 1-1998, f. & cert. ef.
-4-23-98
+1-1998, f. & cert. ef.
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01